 One month.
 After a month, most over your acute symptoms will be gone, but you may have a few lingering problems like restlessness, insomnia, or anxiety.
 Drug cravings may also appear periodically.

 Benzodiazepines aren’t as likely to lead to severe withdrawal symptoms as alcohol and barbiturates.
 However, if you quit cold turkey after developing a severe dependence, it is possible.
-Medical detox is intended for people that have pressing medical needs that require 24-hour medically managed treatment.
+NCBI is intended for people that have pressing medical needs that require 24-hour medically managed treatment.
 Usually, detox is for people that are likely to go through intense and potentially dangerous withdrawal symptoms, but it may also be necessary for people with other health concerns alongside withdrawal.
 As with any central nervous system depressant, it’s important to speak to a doctor before quitting cold turkey.
 If you enter an addiction treatment program, you should go through a medical evaluation to determine if medical detox is necessary for you.